 Besides being an unhealthy part of the Standard American Diet, if you guessed that they all contain Red Dye #40, you’d be correct.

-Horrifyingly, the food industry dumps 15 million pounds of artificial dyes into our food every year – over 40 percent of which is Red Dye #40, a petroleum-based substance.
-Also known as Allura Red AC, Red Dye #40 is the number one food dye used in the United States, found in most any unnaturally red foods.
-But you will find it in brown, blue, orange, and even white things, too.
-For example, without Red Dye #40, chocolate instant pudding would actually look green (because there’s VERY little real chocolate in it).
+Horrifyingly, the food industry dumps 15 million pounds of artificial dyes into our food every year – over 40% of which is Red Dye #40, a petroleum-based substance.
+Red Dye #40 is the number-one food dye used in the United States, found in most unnaturally red foods.

 Although Red Dye #40 has been approved by the FDA for use in food products and must be listed as an ingredient on labels, it has been banned at one time or another throughout Australia and most of Europe due to health concerns.

 As can be seen on this teen’s SPECT scan, his brain showed remarkable overall increased activity with exposure to Red Dye #40.
-In the images, blue equals average activity; red equals the top 15% of brain activity; white equals the top 8%.
+In the images, blue equals average activity, red equals the top 15% of brain activity, and white equals the top 8% of brain activity.